Unit VII. Presence

 is that thinking or any type of mental activity removes us from being wholly

-this subject has yielded several different perspectives on presence, and
+subject has yielded several different perspectives on presence, and I am

-I am going to review each one briefly to try to give you a multidimensional
+going to review each one briefly to try to give you a multidimensional feel

-feel for what it is.
-Since we will be comparing absolute and relative
+for what it is.
+Since we will be comparing absolute and relative realities,

-realities, let me remind you of the distinction between these two ideas.
+let me remind you of the distinction between these two ideas.
+Absolute

-Absolute Reality is all that exists, the Source, in its primary form of
+Reality is all that exists, the Source, in its primary form of vibration

-vibration or voidness.
-Relative Reality is contained within Absolute
+or voidness.
+Relative Reality is contained within Absolute Reality

-Reality and refers to all the forms of creation that the primal vibration
+and refers to all the forms of creation that the primal vibration takes when

 Exercise: The Power of Now